hannahdesmond/mastery-curriculum/chapter7/README.md

 end
 ```

-What about if we want to reference each item within an array during the procedure?
+What about if we want an object to do something with elements of the array one-after-the-other?
+That is: to reference each item within an array during the procedure?
 We can do that in the following way:

 ```eval-ruby
 my_array = ["Hello", "there", "friend!"]